evanscloud/volunteermatch/README.md

 The Official documentation on using the API can be found at [VolunteerMatch.org](http://cdn.volunteermatch.org/www/legal/VM-Public-use-API-user-manual.pdf).

+### Before Continuing

+To use VolunteerMatch's Public-Use API, you need to be validated for full access.
+Complete an online application [here](https://www.volunteermatch.org/legal/publicuseapi) in order to get approved for a unique Public-Use key.
+Until then, you are only able to test `helloWorld` calls.

 ## Getting Started

 Add this line to your application's Gemfile: